Common Mosquito Types in DC: How to Identify Local Species

 Why different types of mosquitoes and public health risks matter for DC homeowners

-Female mosquitoes are the ones that bite.
-Learn why by reading our Male vs Female Mosquito guide.
+Female mosquitoes are the only ones that bite.
+Learn more in our Male vs Female Mosquito guide.

-Larvae and pupae live 4–10 days at 77°F, so larviciding only works in this window according to the CDC’s control guide.
+Larvae and pupae live 4 to 10 days at 77°F, so larvicide only works in this short window (CDC control guide).

 Common mosquito types in DC: container-breeding Aedes species